chartl3/facility-rent/README.md

 The ability for users to report items such as comments, other users, and events Admins allowed to delete reported items and block users/events Capability to accept online donations to support events and facilities.

+To log into our Amazon Linux AMI ec2 instance. macOS X users: ssh -i keypair.pem ec2-user@OurPublicDNS If you use shitty microsoft windows, well just throw your computer into the nearest wall.